 It's also possible to set up Print-on-Demand (POD), however it can have a significant bearing on the necessary selling price, so the decision on how to print will vary from title to title.
 It may still prove most effective to produce a book by a conventional litho print-run, which can generally come into play from a few hundred copies (dependent on the format, etc.).
 But often an initial commitment to a short digital run of perhaps 100 to 300 copies is preferred.

 There are numerous different sizes and formats in which books can be printed, with the most popular shown below;

-Sales in e-book now account for a significant proportion of overall book sales.
-So unless there is a particular reason not to, we regard e-book formatting as a standard aspect of the publishing process.
+Overall sales of e-books now account for a reasonable proportion of all books sold.
+So, unless there is particular reason not to do it, we regard e-book formatting as a standard part of the publishing process.

-Your manuscript will be converted to be compatible with all the main e-book platforms: i.e. Amazon’s Kindle, Apple’s i-Bookstore, WH Smith’s Kobo and Barnes & Noble’s Nook, etc.
+Your book will be converted to both e-pub and mobi formats, making it compatible with all the main platforms, i.e. Amazon’s Kindle, Apple’s i-Books, WH Smith’s Kobo, Barnes & Noble’s Nook, etc.